ideasonpurpose/docker-wordpress-dev/README.md

 ## Questions, todos and known issues

-- [ ] Should extra tools like wp-cli and composer be wrapped in npm scripts/aliases? **_YES!_** do this.
+- [x] Should extra tools like wp-cli and composer be wrapped in npm scripts/aliases? **_YES!_** do this.

 - [x] How to handle port collisions?
-Can't run two instances at the same time or ports will collide. **Solution:** We're not specifying ports anymore.
-Instead, docker-compose maps ephermeral ports on on the host.
+Can't run two instances at the same time or ports will collide. **Possible Solution?:** Don't specify ports anymore.
+Instead, docker-compose can map ephermeral ports on on the host.
 These can be revealed by running either `docker-compose ps` or `docker-compose [service] [internal-port]` (eg. `docker-compose port wordpress 80`) This should be cleaned up and masked behind a script

 - [x] [phpMyAdmin](https://www.phpmyadmin.net): Yea or nay? (why not, it was really easy to add)

 - [ ] Linking the wp-content directory as a docker volume inadvertently creates a few extra files.
-These are in .gitignore, but it's still annoying. (ie. `wp-content/upgrade`, `wp-content/index.php`) Possible solution might be flattening our theme up to the top level then linking that directly into the docker container.
+These are in .gitignore, but it's still annoying. (ie. `wp-content/upgrade`, `wp-content/index.php`, all the `themes/twenty*` directories) Possible solution might be flattening our theme up to the top level then linking that directly into the docker container.
+Or, being more selective about where we're mounting volumes

-- [x] Can some of our wp-config add-ons be baked into the wordpress Dockerfile?
+* [x] Can some of our wp-config add-ons be baked into the wordpress Dockerfile?
 Specifically the general debug stuff that gets repeated without changing.

-- [ ] We probably need to build a dockerfile around wp-cli.
+* [ ] We probably need to build a dockerfile around wp-cli.
 This would include the theme setting command as well as migrating the install-missing-plugin code from the old Vagrant projects.

-- [x] How to get a MySQL shell? (`docker ps` find the name of the database container, then `docker exec -it example_db_1 mysql`)
+* [x] How to get a MySQL shell? (`docker ps` find the name of the database container, then `docker exec -it example_db_1 mysql`)

 ## Default ports:

-For a basic up, the raw WordPress host should be available at port 8001 The build tools proxyt should be available at port 8080 PHP MyAdmin should be available at port 8002
+For a basic up, the raw WordPress host should be available at port 8001 The build tools proxy should be available at port 8080 PHP MyAdmin should be available at port 8002

 ## A Few Useful Docker commands

+- `docker-compose down` tears down the containers
+- `docker system prune` Clean up unused containers and images
+- `docker system prune -a` Clean everything, will need to download stuff again
-`docker-compose-down` tears down the containers `docker system prune` Clean up unused containers and images `docker exec -it <container> bash` Open a shell on a running container
+- `docker exec -it <container> bash` Open a shell on a running container

 <!-- --- -->